-Simple … first, set up your WordPress website as described in Part Two.
-Then, get everything configured as explained in Part 3.
-Once all of this is in place, you can then automate the process with plugins like the ones shown in the section below.
+Simple … first, set up your website or blog as shown in Part Two.
+Then, get it configured as described in Part Three.
+After all this is in place, you can then automate your content distribution with plugins such as the ones discussed in the next section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at some examples of plugins that can be used to:
+Let’s take a quick look at some traffic-generating plugins that can help to:

-- Distribute content automatically to social media sites and social bookmarking websites
+- Post content to social sites and social bookmarking accounts

 - Syndicate comments automatically to other blogs

-- Post content automatically via RSS to other blogs
+- Syndicate content automatically via RSS to other web properties

-You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, Google+, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, LinkedIn, GooglePlus and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/